-Years ended December 31 20 017 2016 Sales % of Total Sal es Sales % of Total Sales Canada \$ 159.6 3.4% \$ 194.6 4.9% United States and Puerto Rico Latin America • 1,876.7 293.5 39.5% 6.2% Ť 1,829.2 261.8 46.0% 6.6% Europe Asia, South Africa and Australia 1,597.9 33.5% 1,122.0 28.2% Total \$ 828.0 4,755.7 17.4% 100.0% \$ 567.1 3,974.7 14.3% 100.0%
+Years ended December 31

+2018 2017

+Sales % of Total Sales Sales % of Total Sales

+Canada \$ 152.6 3.0% \$ 159.6 3.4%

+United States and Puerto Rico 1,995.5 38.7% 1,876.7 39.5%

+Latin America 398.2 7.7% 293.5 6.2%

+Europe 1,682.3 32.5% 1,597.9 33.5%

+Asia, South Africa and Australia 932.9 18.1% 828.0 17.4%

+Total \$ 5,161.5 100.0% \$ 4,755.7 100.0%

-For the CCL, Innovia and Container Segments, the first and second quarters are generally the strongest due to the number of work days and various customer-related activities.
+For the CCL, and Innovia Segments, the first and second quarters are generally the strongest due to the number of work days and various customer-related activities.
 Also, there are many products that have a spring-summer bias in North America and Europe such as agricultural chemicals and certain beverage products, which generate additional sales volumes for the Company in the first half of the year.
-The polymer banknote business within the CCL Segment, experiences intra-quarter variations in sales influenced by Central Banks' re-order disparity.
+The polymer banknote business within the CCL Segment, experiences intra-quarter variations in sales influenced by central banks' re-order disparity.
 For Avery, the third quarter has historically been its strongest, as it benefits from increased demand related to back-to-school activities in North America.
-For the Checkpoint Segment, the second half of the calendar year is healthier as the business substantially follows the retail cycle of its customers, which traditionally experiences more consumer activity from September through to the end of the year and prepares for the same in its supply chain from mid-year on.
+For the Checkpoint Segment, the second half of the calendar year is healthier as the business substantially follows the retail cycle of its customers, which traditionally experiences more consumer activity from September through to the end of the year and prepares for the same in its supply chain from midyear on.
 The final quarter of the year is negatively affected from a sales perspective in the northern hemisphere by Thanksgiving and globally by the Christmas and New Year holiday season shut-downs.